InnerSourceCommons/foundation-governance/ispo-working-group-charter.md

 1. **Challenge**.
 This means that we've identified such-and-such a thing as a challenge.
 1. **Proposed**.
 We have a proposal for a solution to the challenge.
 1. **Internal**.
-We have implemented the solution internal in a company.
+We have implemented the solution internally in a company.
 1. **External**.
 We have implemented the solution externally.
 1. **Validated**.
 More than one company is using the solution.